complyancemarketing/belgium-scraper/README.md

 npm run dev
 ```

-5. Open your browser to `http://localhost:3000`
+### 5. Open your browser to `http://localhost:3000`

 **Important**:
 - The backend proxy server (Python Flask on port 3002) is required to bypass CORS restrictions.
 - Mistral AI API key is required for LLM-based content verification.
+- Supabase is optional but recommended for cloud storage.
-- Without these, scraping will fail or return no results.
+- Without the backend/API key, scraping will fail or return no results.

 ## Usage